 Regarding conceptions of the past, I am suggesting that human beings not only are more vulnerable to having conflicts because of their diverse beliefs but they also are vulnerable to conflicts because they continue to fight for the "way it was" making it extremely difficult to "forgive and forget".

-As the minds of human beings evolved and we learned to manipulate matter and energy to create technologies to help us survive we gained the ability of "abstract thought" and "reason".
-Though our intelligence and ability of abstract thought enable us to benefit from the creation of complex technologies they also have caused us to create infinite belief systems to interpret reality, often in the form of religions.
-In so, whether they are true or not, we have become vulnerable to conflict over these different interpretations of the world where this might not be the case for simpler creatures.
+As human beings evolved and we learned to manipulate matter and energy to create technologies to help us survive we gained the ability of "abstract thought" and "reason".
+Though our intelligence and abstract thought enables us to benefit from the creation of complex technologies they have also caused us to create infinite belief systems to interpret reality, often in the form of religions.
+Whether they are true or not, we have become vulnerable to conflict over these different interpretations of the world.
 We can fight over diverse beliefs, we can fight over the past as we remember it, and we can fight over the future as we think it might be.

-I think the lesson for humanity is that because we have evolved with the capacity to have such diverse beliefs (e.g. religions, ego, and discrimination) we must recognize that, as much as this trait offers many benefits, it can also be seen as a possible flaw that can lead us to be more vulnerable to conflict than most animals.
+I think the lesson for humanity is that because we have evolved to have such diverse beliefs (e.g. religions, ego, and discrimination), we must accept that even with its benefits, our diverse beliefs can also be seen as a possible flaw making us more vulnerable to conflict than other animals.
 We must break free from our old habits of finding conflict over our beliefs and acknowledge this vulnerability.
 When we are about to fight or disagree we need to ask ourselves "Is the conflict we are facing one that we can put behind us?"
-When all seems lost can we still ask ourselves "Is there a way to resolve this problem without imminently killing 1000's of human beings?"
+When all seems lost can we still ask ourselves "Is there a way to resolve this problem without killing thousands of human beings and other life?"
 Can we learn to accept the past for the promise of a better future?

 Elephant Image courtesy of pakorn at FreeDigitalPhotos.net